jackgllghr/PlayniteEmudeck/README.md

 ## Usage
 Install from Playnite Add-on Browser or by visiting [this link](https://playnite.link/addons.html#EmudeckPlaynite_82cf60ec-8091-488d-9c85-63836ebee151).

+On first boot, you will be prompted to set your Emudeck installation path, select the folder and all will be configured for you.

+### Manual
 Open `Add-ons > Extension Settings > Generic > Emudeck` and point the Add-on to your Emudeck installation directory.
-You should receive a notification notifying that your Emulator configuration was updated.
+You will receive a notification notifying that your Emulator configuration was updated.

 Then, simply hit `Update Game Library > Update Emulated Folders > Update All` and Playnite will begin scanning the Emudeck ROMs folders for your ROMs.